saronson/cs331-s21-jmallett2/lab01/README.md

 ## Exercise 1: Perfect Numbers

-Most of the lab notebooks you'll be working on for this class will come with a fair bit of skeleton code --- i.e., stubbed out classes and functions that you need to complete or modify to get working correctly.
+Most of the lab notebooks you'll be working on for this class will come with a fair bit of skeleton code, i.e., stubbed out classes and functions that you need to complete or modify to get working correctly.

 In the cell below, for instance, you'll find a stubbed out function named `is_perfect`, which should return `True` if the number passed to it is a "perfect" number, and `False` otherwise.